Double8 – MTB & MTB – EA

 Base Camp : Plagne Bellecôte

-ATTENTION: There will be no number collection on Sunday morning.
+PLEASE NOTE: There will be no race bib collection on Sunday morning.

 This race is open to MTB and E-MTB in both individual and 2-person relay formats.